-All awards are informed by the Arts Council's ten-year strategy (2016-25), Making Great Art Work: Leading the Development of the Arts in Ireland (see here: http://www.artscouncil.ie/arts-council-strategy/).
+All awards are informed by the Arts Council's ten-year strategy (2016-25), Making Great Art Work: Leading the Development of the Arts in Ireland, and other Arts Council policies.
+Further information and definitions on Art Council policies are available here.